Umuzi-org/tech-department/content/projects/python-specific/file_io_kata/_index.md

 ---
+_db_id: 255
+available_options:
+- python
+content_type: project
+submission_type: repo
 title: Getting to know Python
-available_options: ["python"]
-submission_type: repo
 ---

 This little project aims to introduce you to some of the most important aspects of Python.